UPDATED JUNE 7, 2023

 You can go to a web designer or build your own website using one of these online platforms:

-New websites are currently taking around 6 to 12 months to get picked up by the search engines, so you shouldn’t rely on your website bringing in business straight away.
+New websites are currently taking around six months to get picked up by the search engines, so you shouldn’t rely on your new website bringing in business straight away.

 15. Get free business listings